-A PTAC or “packaged terminal air conditioner” is a commercial-grade, self-contained unit that are installed through a wall.
+A PTAC or “packaged terminal air conditioner” is a commercial-grade, self-contained unit that is installed through a wall.
 PTACs both cool and heat.
-Due to its quiet power, energy efficiency, and serviceability, PTACs are dominant in the hotel industry but are suitable for home use.
+Due to its quiet power, energy efficiency, and serviceability, PTACs are dominant in the hotel industry, but are also suitable for home use.

 We prefer Friedrich PTAC systems, known for superior quality and longevity.

 How much does a new air conditioning unit cost?

 Similar to buying a new car or truck, there are less expensive systems, and more full-featured units.
 We will review your space and give you advice.
 Many clients choose our finance option for $0 down and as little as $129 per month.

 - How many square feet can it cool?

 - Which parts of your existing system can be reused? (ductwork, electrical, plumbing, etc)

 - Will there be upgrades? (filtration, UV disinfection, thermostat, code requirement work)?